Henley to Pangbourne walk

 - In 200 metres, go over a stile onto an earth car road where you turn right, your direction 300°.
 In 130 metres, you arrive at a tarmac lane with the fine All Saint’s Church, Rotherfield Peppard just ahead where you turn left and then bear left at the junction of roads in front of the church to carry on along the road, Church Lane, ignoring ways off.

 - In 350 metres, with School House on your right and Slaters Farm on your left, fork right, still on a tarmac road, your direction 330°.
-Head towards the Red Lion pub, Peppard Common, visible 240 metres ahead and reached after crossing the main road.
-This is the first of three possible lunch stops.
+Head towards The Red Lion pub , Peppard Common, a lunch option, visible 240 metres ahead and reached after crossing the main road.

-- At the pub, turn left (or, if leaving the pub, turn right) on the minor tarmac road, your direction 240°.
-Carry along this road for 1 kilometre (ignoring all ways off) when you will arrive at the Unicorn pub on the right-hand side, the second of the three suggested lunch stops.
+- At the pub, turn left on the minor tarmac road, your direction 240°.
+Carry along this road for 1 kilometre (ignoring all ways off) when you will arrive at the Unicorn pub on the right-hand side, another lunch stop option.

 - At the Unicorn pub (or if leaving the pub) go straight ahead to cross a minor road.
 In a further 35 metres, cross the main road to carry on down Wyfold Lane.
 Continue ahead, ignoring all ways off.